 Education

 Key Research Areas

-Observational Cosmology Large Scale Structure Dark Energy Dark Matter Modified Gravity Machine Learning
+Cosmology Large Scale Structure Dark Energy Dark Matter Modified Gravity Machine Learning

+Education